Top 10 Best City Cars

-If you live in a built-up town or city, then you’re most likely going to drive or want to drive a small city car.
+If you live in a built-up town or city, then you’re most likely going to drive or want to drive a small city car or compact SUV.

 For urban living they just make sense.
-Nobody wants to own a large saloon, estate or crossover if they simply journey to and from work and then to the shops now and then.
+Nobody wants to own a large saloon, estate or crossover if they simply commute to work and then to the shops a few times a week.

 Not only are small city cars easier to drive in congested places, they’re also better for the environment on the whole.